Membership problems in braid groups and Artin groups: Artin groups

-\begin{corollary} Each and every one of the following problems is decidable for an Artin group $A = A(\Gamma)$ if and only if $\Gamma$ does not embed one of the graphs in (a), (b) or (c) from the statement of Theorem~\ref{thm_Artin_in_general}: the rational subset membership problem, submonoid membership problem, fixed-target submonoid membership problem, and the subsemigroup intersection problem. \end{corollary}
+\begin{corollary} Each and every one of the following problems is decidable for an Artin group $A = A(\Gamma)$ if and only if none of the graphs in (a), (b) and (c) from the statement of Theorem~\ref{thm_Artin_in_general} embeds into $\Gamma$: the rational subset membership problem, submonoid membership problem, fixed-target submonoid membership problem, and the subsemigroup intersection problem. \end{corollary}

 Just as for the braid group $\B_4$ we do not know exactly which Artin groups have decidable identity problem or group problem.
 Similarly, it is unknown exactly which Artin groups have decidable subgroup membership problem.
 In particular, it remains open whether the braid group $\B_4$ has decidable subgroup membership problem.
-Related to this, it follows from the proof of \cite[Lemma~4.2]{AlmeidaLima2021} that $\B_4$ embeds $A(C_5)$, where $C_5$ is a pentagon, and it is also an open problem whether $A(C_5)$ has decidable subgroup membership problem; see \cite[Section~5]{Lohrey2008}.
+Related to this, it follows from the proof of \cite[Lemma~4.2]{AlmeidaLima2021} that $\B_4$ contains $A(C_5)$, where $C_5$ is a pentagon, and it is also an open problem whether $A(C_5)$ has decidable subgroup membership problem; see \cite[Section~5]{Lohrey2008}.

 A natural question arising from the results in this section is whether one might also be able to classify the Coxeter groups with decidable submonoid membership problem.
 One current obstacle to this is that there are many Coxeter groups (even right-angled Coxeter groups) that are virtually hyperbolic surface groups (see e.g. \cite[Theorem~2.1]{Gordon2004}), and the rational and submonoid membership problems are both currently open for hyperbolic surface groups.
 In particular, it follows from \cite[Theorem~2.1]{Gordon2004} that the right-angled Coxeter group of the pentagon with presentation